ardalo/platform-gateway/README.md

     $ docker-compose up
     ```

-## Provided Endpoints
+## API Documentation
-The OpenAPI Documentation can be found at the root path of the service (e.g. `http://localhost:8080/`).
+The OpenAPI Documentation (Swagger UI) can be found at the root path of the service (e.g. `http://localhost:8080/`).
 It provides an overview of all endpoints.